Donald Trump On Tape: Omarosa Releases Recording Of Trump After She Was Fired Claiming No One Told Him [AUDIO]

 “Nobody even told me about it.
 You know, they run a big operation but I didn’t know it,” Trump claims in the recording.
 “I didn’t know that.
 G******n it.
 I don’t love you leaving at all.”

-White House aides are now apparently panicked that Maginault-Newman may have recorded numerous White House conversations secretly — using a recording device hidden in a pen, according to New York Magazine journalist Yashar Ali, writing on his Twitter account Monday.
+White House aides are now apparently panicked that Manigault Newman may have recorded numerous White House conversations secretly — using a recording device hidden in a pen, according to New York Magazine journalist Yashar Ali, writing on his Twitter account Monday.

 “Several current and former White House/Trump campaign staffers have told me that they are concerned that Omarosa used a pen that has the capability of capturing audio to surreptitiously record meetings,” Ali reported.
 “This is hardly some James Bond move…you can buy these pens on Amazon.”